flux-framework/flux-core/doc/man1/common/submit-process-resource-limits.rst

 PROCESS RESOURCE LIMITS
 =======================

-By default flux mini propagates some common resource limits (as described in :linux:man2:`getrlimit`) to the job by setting the ``rlimit`` job shell option in jobspec.
+By default these commands propagate some common resource limits (as described in :linux:man2:`getrlimit`) to the job by setting the ``rlimit`` job shell option in jobspec.
 The set of resource limits propagated can be controlled via the ``--rlimit=RULE`` option: